-- a. a child of one's uncle or aunt

-- b. a person from 13 to 19 years old

-- c. brothers and sisters

-- d. all the people born and living at about the same time

-- e. a couple and their dependent children, regarded as a basic social unit

-- f. family members by marriage

-- g. a family that includes grandparents, aunts, uncles and other relatives

-- h. source of income, a way to provide money for life

-- i. persons connected by blood or marriage

-- j. a formal agreement to get married
+1. livelihood a. a child of one's uncle or aunt 2. extended family b. a person from 13 to 19 years old 3. relatives c. brothers and sisters 4. cousin d. all the people born and living at about the same 5. engagement 6. generation e. a couple and their dependent children, regarded 7. teenager as a basic social unit f. family members by marriage 8. siblings 9. nuclear family g. a family that includes grandparents, aunts, uncles 10.in-laws and other relatives h. source of income, a way to provide money for life i. persons connected by blood or marriage i. a formal agreement to get married

-Lesson Title: Vocabulary Development: Theme: Writing Family and Home Lesson Number: L1-L010 Class/Level: SSS 1 Time: 40 minutes appropriate vocabulary. -------------------------
+Lesson Title: Vocabulary Development: Theme: Writing Family and Home Lesson Number: L1-L010 Class/Level: SSS 1 Time: 40 minutes